cloudant/sync-android/doc/query.md

 }
 ```

 As text indexing relies on SQLite FTS functionality any custom tokenizers need to be managed through SQLite.
-SQLite privodes the `simple` default tokenizer as well as a number of other tokenizers.
+SQLite provides the `simple` default tokenizer as well as a number of other tokenizers.
 Please refer to [SQLite FTS tokenizers][fts] for additional information on tokenizers.

 [fts]: http://www.sqlite.org/fts3.html#tokenizer